AdamSobieski/Narratology/Content/Knowledge.md

 ## Questions

 <details>
-<summary>Click here to toggle view of some open questions.</summary>
+<summary>Click here to toggle view of some open design questions.</summary>

 1. Should `IReadOnlyKnowledge` be enumerable, provide `GetEnumerator()`, or provide `AsEnumerable()` and/or `AsQueryable()` methods?